INL/BlackLab/core/new-interfaces/README.md

 MISC
+- (eventually: don't use threads except for total count (the only asynchronously running search, right...?) )
 - Maybe SearchResult should know its Search (pass in QueryInfo..?)
 - base interface DocStore for ForwardIndex, ContentStore..? access FI/CS using FIDoc / CSDoc (FIDoc already exists, but not used much) ?